A sequential linear complementarity problem method for generalized Nash equilibrium problems: Experimental results

 \section{Experimental results}

 In this section, we compare Algorithm~\ref{algslcp} with three representative algorithms.
-The first two algorithms, introduced in \cite{dreves2011solution}, are based on the interior point method (IPM) proposed in \cite{monteiro1999potential} and the semismooth-like minimization method (SMM) developed in \cite{de1996semismooth,de2000theoretical,facchinei2003finite}, respectively.
+The first two algorithms, introduced in \cite{dreves2011solution}, are based on the interior-point method (IPM) proposed in \cite{monteiro1999potential} and the semismooth-like minimization method (SMM) developed in \cite{de1996semismooth,de2000theoretical,facchinei2003finite}, respectively.
 The third algorithm \cite{kanzow2016augmented} is based on the ALM, with further discussions presented in \cite{bueno2019optimality,jordan2023first,kanzow2018augmented,kim2023new}.
 We regard these algorithms as classical benchmarks.
-The test problems are drawn from \cite{dreves2011solution,facchinei2010penalty}, and references therein.
+The test problems are drawn from \cite{dreves2011solution,facchinei2010penalty} and the references therein.
 These problems have also been tested in \cite{dreves2011solution,kanzow2016augmented}, which allows for a direct and meaningful comparison of the numerical performance.

-All computational results reported in this paper were obtained on a Windows 11 personal computer equipped with an Intel Ultra 7 155H processor (16 cores, 22 threads, 4.8 GHz) and 32 GB of RAM.
-All algorithms are implemented in MATLAB~2022a and are terminated once
+All computational results were obtained on a Windows 11 personal computer equipped with an Intel Ultra 7 155H processor (16 cores, 22 threads, 4.8 GHz) and 32 GB of RAM.
+All algorithms were implemented in MATLAB~2022a and were terminated once